 What do they do?
 WLT empowers local non-governmental organisations (NGOs) by providing finance and technical support to create and protect nature reserves, restore degraded habitats and ensure they are permanently protected.
 An essential part of WLT's philosophy is always to work through local partners and rely on local expertise.
 Unlike some organisations, WLT does not have its own local offices or direct the priorities of its partners.
 However, when required WLT assists with technical knowledge and supports the development of local skills and partner capacity.
 It is important to be able to quantify results, and having areas of land under active conservation by WLT's partners is the best way to highlight the Trust’s achievements.

 What are Noahs Ark doing?
 Our South America animal team has built a strong relationship with the World Land Trust which supports many of the animals we have at the Zoo including Lowland Tapirs, Spectacled Bears, Coatis African Elephants, Bengal Tigers and Common Marmosets.
 Noah’s Ark hosted special conservation events for Bear Awareness Day, World Tapir Day and an evening event, Carnivore & Curry Night.
-In 2017 we raised £294 for the charity and in 2018 we raised £1547.

 The Elephants and Bees Project